MINUTEMAN

-The Gold $20 (Coronet) Liberty Head Double Eagle is an impressive Gold coin that has unquestionably been among the highest-ranked Gold coins invested in and collected of all time, and for a good reason.
+The Gold $20 (Coronet) Liberty Head Double Eagle is an impressive Gold coin that has unquestionably been among the highest-ranked Gold coins collected and invested in of all time, and for a good reason.

-At Minuteman Rare Coin Company, with our experience and expertise, our clients own some of the finest and most valuable $20 Liberty Head Double Eagles in existence.
+At Minuteman Rare Coin Company, with our experience and expertise, our clients own some of the finest and most valuable $20 Liberty Head Double Eagles.

-At Minuteman Rare Coin Company our expert numismatic collecting and investing advice will help you make informed decisions. choose the "right" coins and navigate the exciting world of rare coins.
+At Minuteman Rare Coin Company, our expert rare coin collecting and investing experience will help you to make informed decisions, choose the "right" coins, and navigate the exciting world of rare coins!

 The creation of the $20 Liberty Head Double Eagle was a direct result of the California Gold Rush.
 It was minted for circulation in 1850 and ran continuously for fifty-eight years until it was replaced in 1907 by the $20 Saint Gaudens Double Eagle.

-The massive California Gold strike in 1848 yielded vast quantities of the precious yellow metal, which helped speed the American West's development and had far-reaching effects on America's Gold coinage history.
+The massive California Gold strike in 1848 yielded vast quantities of the precious yellow metal, which dramatically sped up the American West's development and had far-reaching effects on America's gold coinage history.

 Why is it named the Double Eagle?
 The reason is pretty simple.
 The $20 Gold pieces were quickly dubbed the Double Eagle because they were twice the size and value of the famous and popular $10 Gold Eagle.

-During the $20 denominations run from 1850 to 1933, more Gold was struck into Double Eagles than all gold denominations combined.
+During the $20 denominations run with the Liberty Head design from 1850 to 1907, and the Saint Gaudens from 1907 to 1933, more gold was struck into Double Eagles than all gold denominations combined.
 The Double Eagle was the most efficient way to coin a given quantity of gold bullion into coin form.

 Three varieties of the $20 Gold Liberty Head Double Eagle were minted at five facilities, the main Mint at Philadelphia, New Orleans, Carson City, San Francisco, and Denver, during its 58-year history.